graceniyigena34/E-commerce/README.md

-## E-Commerce Web App (React + TypeScript)
+## E-Commerce Web App (React + Vite)

-A modern and responsive E-commerce frontend application built using React, TypeScript, and Vite.
+A modern and responsive E-commerce frontend application built using React and Vite.
-This project includes product browsing, product details, cart management, and a clean UI — all running on static data.
+This project includes product browsing, cart management, and a clean UI — all running on static data.

 ## Features and Functionality

 Product listing page

-Product details page

 Add to Cart / Remove from Cart

 Update quantity in cart

-Search and filter products

 Client-side routing with React Router